 - Rather than solving overlapping subproblems, again and again, we solve each smaller subproblems only once and store the results in memory.

-- We solve a lot of optimisation and counting problems using the idea of dynamic programming.
+- We solve a lot of optimization and counting problems using the idea of dynamic programming.

 7. Exhaustive search